 - Lawrence A. Leser Newsroom

 - J. Ralph Corbett Audio Production Center with audio recording studio

 - Judy and Jim Van Cleave Multimedia Laboratory

-- Jack and Joan Strader Radio Center, a closed circuit cable radio station, a teleconferencing facility and the TV Cable Channel 4
+- Jack and Joan Strader Radio Center, an internet streaming radio station, a teleconferencing facility and Campus Cable Channel 51.1

 - Electronic piano lab with 28 pianos

 With the help of design architect Henry N. Cobb, founding partner of Pei Cobb Freed & Partners, the college produced a physical environment that truly reflects and advances its reputation as one of the nation's finest and most comprehensive training centers for the performing and media arts.

 CCM's resources also include the Albino Gorno Memorial Music Library.
 Located on the 600-level of UC's Carl Blegen Library, which is adjacent to the CCM Village, the music library houses more than 150,000 volumes, including books, music scores, periodicals, microforms and recordings that support the full range of programs offered at CCM.
 The Albino Gorno Memorial Music Library also contains group study spaces, high fidelity media players and a computer lab.
 Learn more by visiting libraries.uc.edu/ccm.

 The CCM Village is housed within the University of Cincinnati, deemed "one of the most architecturally dynamic campuses in America today," by the New York Times and named the among world's most beautiful college campuses by Forbes.
 Other notable architects who have designed UC campus structures include Frank Gehry, David Childs, Peter Eisenman and Michael Graves.